FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Background and Motivation

-We define function models and propose synchronization primitives necessary for serverless services, including \toolname{}.
-We do not limit ourselves to features currently available on cloud platforms and propose extensions that providers could offer, enabling more efficient and robust serverless services.

 \textbf{Functions} We specify three distinct classes of functions that are necessary to implement a serverless application or a microservice and have divergent interfaces and fault-tolerance models --- their semantics express different programming language constructs.
 A \textbf{free function } is not bound to any cloud resource and is invoked via an API request.
+It can be invoked synchronously anytime, by anyone, from any location, as long as the authorization succeeds and the constraints on concurrent invocations are satisfied.
 Free functions express the semantics of \emph{remote procedure calls}~\cite{nelson1981remote}.
 The event-driven programming paradigm is implemented by providing \textbf{event functions} to react to specific changes in cloud storage, databases, or queues.
 There, API requests are replaced by sending a message to a queue that triggers the function.
 Furthermore, using such a proxy allows coalescing many invocations into a larger batch and preserving their internal ordering.
-We expect the batching and concurrency of invocations to be configurable for each trigger, as batching improves the throughput of serverless processing, and restricting concurrency to a single instance is necessary to ensure FIFO order.
-Semantically, we interpret these functions as remote \emph{asynchronous callbacks} to events in the system.
+From the client's point of view, sending a message to a queue-triggered function replaces passing requests over a TCP connection to a server of a non-serverless service.
+We expect each trigger to have configurable batching and concurrency of invocations, as the former improves throughput and the latter is essential to ensure FIFO order.
+Semantically, we interpret these functions as remote \emph{asynchronous callbacks} to events.

 Functions can be launched to perform regular routines such as garbage collection and detecting system faults. \textbf{Scheduled functions} are the serverless counterpart of a \code{cron} job in Unix-based operating systems.
 In the event of an unexpected failure, the cloud should provide a retry policy with a finite number of repetitions.
-Furthermore, users should be notified after repeated failed invocations to detect system-wide failures, even when they do not directly control such functions.
+Users should be notified of repeated errors to detect system-wide failures, even when they do not directly control such functions.